How to spend 2 days in Hanoi?

 Wandering around Hoan Kiem Lake: 10:30 am – 12 pm.

 Located in the French Quarter, it just takes about 10 to 15 minutes on foot from Hanoi Old Quarter to Hoan Kiem Lake.

 Hoan Kiem Lake, often known as Ho Guom, is famous for its ancient turtle tower on a small island and exciting attractions such as Ngoc Son Temple, The Huc Bridge, and But Tower.

 Also, it’s chill and relaxing to walk along the lake or sit on the benches and enjoy nature.

 There are many places to eat around Hoan Kiem Lake, but if you’re looking for a nice restaurant with a beautiful view, you can get to Dong Kinh Nghia Thuc Square.

-This building is located in the corner of Dinh Tien Hoang street, offering a stunning view of the capital.
-There are different restaurants in this building so that you will have plenty of choices.
+This building is located on Dinh Tien Hoang street corner, offering a stunning view of the capital.
+There are different restaurants in this building, so you will have plenty of choices.

 Address: 1 Dinh Tien Hoang, Hoan Kiem, Hanoi

 Visit Long Bien Bridge: 1:30 pm – 2:30 pm.